Kickboxing: Draka Kickboxing

 Draka, also known as Russian Kickboxing, is a hybrid style of Kickboxing which was developed and founded by Igor Ejov in 1992, and its mainly promoted by the World Wide Draka Federation (WWDF) and the International Kickboxing Draka Federation (IKDF).

 The first event where this style was featured, was held in the U.S. by Ejov in association with World Wide Kickboxing Promotions.

-This style particularly resembles Sanda and Shoot Boxing with Muay Thai, Boxing, Sambo, Judo and Wrestling techniques added to the mixture.
+This style was created by combining the elements of Muay Thai, Western Boxing, Combat Sambo, and Wrestling.